-Marian Quartly is Professor Emerita of Australian history in the Monash School of Philosophical, Historical and International Studies.
-She has recently completed work with a team of scholars on a four-year ARC funded project investigating the history of adoption in Australia.
+A major project has been her work with a team of scholars on a four-year ARC funded project investigating the history of adoption in Australia.
 The book the Market in Babies: Stories of Australian Adoption was published in November 2013 by Monash University Publishing.
-Here are the books’s Table of Contents and its Introduction, and you can read a review here.
+Here are the book’s Table of Contents and its Introduction, and you can read reviews of the book here.